 1. Don’t go overboard

-Before you begin making changes in your life, you have to realize that little steps are what’ll get you to the finish line.
-If you decide to make one big jump ahead, you’ll probably fall on your head before you know it.
+Before you begin making changes in your life, realize that small steps forward are what get you across the finish line.
+If you decide to make one big jump ahead, you might get hurt or stumble along the way.

 What does this mean?
-Well, it’s not that complicated.
-Follow this guide one step at the time and think things through.
-Don’t make extreme changes in your life you’ll regret – and don’t try to do all tips in a week.
-Ease your way into simple living.
+Don’t make extreme changes in your life you’ll regret – and don’t try to do all simple living tips in a week.
+Ease your way into a simpler life.

 You should also know the key to a simple lifestyle is not quitting society and going to live in a cabin in the woods.
 You should have every tool modern life makes available at your disposal – but don’t use it unless it’s necessary.